Södertälje: Trains

 The next traffic diversion occurred in 1994, when the Igelsta Bridge opened.
 Unlike the other bridges in Södertälje, it is built on sail-free altitude above the canal.
-Södertälje Syd railway station (English: Södertälje South) is located on its western abutment.
+Södertälje syd railway station (English: Södertälje south) is located on its western abutment.
 It is the city's current station serviced by long distance inter-city and high-speed rail.
 The old railroad below the bridge is used by commuter trains.
 Platforms are located both on the bridge, and on the old tracks below.
 The waiting hall is situated on a concourse level between the tracks.
-After Södertälje Syd opened, the stations in the city once again changed their names.
-Södertälje Södra became Södertälje Hamn (English: port), and the Central Station became Södertälje Centrum.
+After Södertälje syd opened, the stations in the city once again changed their names.
+Södertälje södra became Södertälje hamn (English: Södertälje port), and the Central Station became Södertälje centrum.
 Igelsta station had previously changed name to Östertälje.

 Today, Södertälje is a railway hub for Svealandsbanan, the Western Main Line and Nyköpingsbanan.
 Both the more recent Grödingebanan for long-distance trains and the old main line run in the direction towards Stockholm.
 The many railways that pass through Södertälje mean that it is possible to travel to Sweden's three major cities (Stockholm, Gothenburg and Malmö) without changing trains.